 Many Fulton County residents use rideshare services.
 They are more affordable than taxi services, and they provide more comfort and convenience than public transportation services.
-However, the benefits end when accidents occur and the passengers find themselves forced to contact a Lyft and Uber accident lawyer in Roswell.
+However, the benefits end when accidents occur and the passengers find themselves forced to contact an Uber accident lawyer near Roswell.

 In theory, rideshare services seem safer than taxi services, and both companies promise thorough driver selection criteria and impressive insurance coverage.
-However, an experienced Lyft and Uber wreck lawyer knows that things are a little trickier than they seem at first sight.
+However, an car accident lawyer near Roswell knows that things are a little trickier than they seem at first sight.

 Obtaining compensation after an Uber or Lyft accident can be challenging even from the best Uber and Lyft accident attorney.
 The best way to understand why and how is to take a closer look at the rideshare companies’ driver and car requirements, as well as insurance policies.